-When you are embarking on a new DIY project, it’s important that you take the time to plan it out and ensure that you have all the tools and materials that you will need before you get started.
+When you are embarking on a new DIY project, it’s important that you take the time to plan it out the right screw for DIY project and ensure that you have all the tools and materials that you will need before you get started.
 If you don’t, you could find yourself stuck in the middle of a project without the things you need to finish!

-The first thing to consider when choosing your screws is the material that you will be drilling into.
-Screws are generally labelled according to their use, for example they might be labelled as woodworking or metal so it’s important to pay attention to this when you are choosing your screws.
+The first thing to consider when choosing the right screw for DIY project, the material that you will be drilling into.
+Screws are generally labeled according to their use, for example, they might be labeled as woodworking or metal so it’s important to pay attention to this when you are choosing your screws.

 As well as the type of material, it’s also important that you take into account the size of the material.
 If, for example, you were joining heavy timbers or joining metal to timber, the type of screw that you would need is a coach screw, sometimes known as a lag bolt.